-Ohana's revenue and EBITDA continue to increase in line with their anticipated growth trajectory into.
-The expectation for this growth to continue in 2024 and beyond has resulted in an increase in the fair value of Alaris' preferred equity investment of US\$1.1 million in Q1 2024, resulting in a fair value of the total Ohana investment of US\$117.8 million.
+Ohana's revenue and EBITDA continue to increase in line with their anticipated growth trajectory.
+Planet Fitness Corporate has approved an increase in the base membership (~40% of all members) from US\$10 to US\$15 per month which also contributes to the expectation for this growth to continue in 2024 and beyond.
+As a result, the fair value of Alaris' common equity investment has increased by US\$0.9 million during the quarter.
+Including the US\$1.1 million fair value increase to Ohana's preferred equity during the six months ended June 30, 2024, the fair value of the total Ohana investment has increased to US\$118.7 million.